VLPLAY-Games/LufiraOS/documentation/08_filesystem.md

 ### Inodes

 Inodes are created by `vfs_create_inode()`, which allocates memory and initialises the structure.
-The inode number is typically the cluster number of the file (or 1 for the root directory).
+The VFS inode number is the LufiraFS inode number (or 1 for the root directory).

 ### File Descriptors

 File descriptors are allocated by `alloc_fd()`, which searches the current process's file table for an empty slot.
-The maximum number of file descriptors per process is 16.
+Each process has its own file descriptor table.

 ### File Operations

-File operations are function pointers that define how to perform operations on an open file:

 | Operation | Description |
 |-----------|-------------|